Each and every one of us who writes code in JavaScript goes through the same bewildering mental process. Can you explain the difference between

 object!
 How magical is that?

-A further instance of this is the common use of
+Another example of this is the frequent utilization of

 hasOwnProperty